nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 ### Code first resolver

 At this point, we've defined the objects that exist in our data graph, but clients don't yet have a way to interact with those objects.
-To address that, we need to define a resolver class:
+To address that, we need to define a resolver class.
+We'll start with the example below.

 ```typescript
 @Resolver(of => Author)